-- Progress continues to be made towards the implementation of the spatial strategy. - Affordable housing policy targets set out in Policy S4 are generally being met in relation to planning permissions granted in the main towns and main villages. - The County has a total of 41.8ha of employment land available, indicating that sufficient employment land is maintained to meet the identified take up rate. - There has been progress in terms of employment permissions within the County, with permissions granted for a range of employment uses on identified business and industrial sites (SAE1), protected employment sites (SAE2) and non-allocated sites (totalling 4.48 hectares).
-These were predominantly in Severnside.
-Permission was also granted for 3.72 hectares of land at the LDP strategic mixeduse site at Wonastow Road Monmouth. - A number of rural diversification and rural enterprise schemes have been approved (10). - The Council approved proposals for a total of 10 tourism facilities, 8 of which related to tourist accommodation.
-There were no applications permitted involving the loss of tourism facilities. - Vacancy rates in the central shopping areas in all of the County's town and local centres remain below the national average. - The proportion of A1 retail uses within the towns' Primary Shopping Frontages generally accord with the thresholds identified in the Primary Shopping Frontages SPG. - A total of 5 community and recreation facilities have been granted planning permission and no applications were permitted involving the loss of community/recreation facilities. - There has been no loss of listed buildings or historic sites and no development permitted which would have an adverse impact on the historic environment. - Progress is being made towards the total waste management capacity for the LDP period and there has been no reduction in the minerals land bank. - A total of 8 schemes incorporating on-site renewable energy generation were permitted (excluding householder, change of use and agricultural use). - There were no developments permitted in C1/C2 floodplain areas which did not meet TAN15 tests. - 3.4.2 There are, however, several key policy indicator targets and monitoring outcomes relating to housing provision that are not currently being achieved.
-The most significant findings in relation to these are:
+- Affordable housing policy targets set out in Policy S4 are generally being met in relation to planning permissions granted in the main towns and main villages. - The County has a total of 40.76 hectares of employment land available, indicating that sufficient employment land is maintained to meet the identified take up rate.
+The take-up of employment land stood at 3.21 hectares which is attributable to development on identified business and employment (SAE1) sites (Quaypoint Magor and Westgate Business Park Llanfoist) and protected employment (SAE2) sites (Union Road Abergavenny and Magor Brewery). - There has been significant progress in terms of employment permissions within the County, with permissions granted for a range of B use class employment uses on identified business and industrial sites (SAE1), protected employment sites (SAE2) and non-allocated sites (totalling 2.26 hectares).
+A number of rural diversification and rural enterprise schemes have also been approved (6). - The Council approved proposals for a total of 24 tourism facilities, all of which related to tourist accommodation ranging from holiday lets to glamping accommodation.
+The new Sustainable Tourism Accommodation SPG has helped clarify our general support for this important sector of our economy. - Vacancy rates in the central shopping areas in all of the County's town and local centres remain below the Wales rate.
+Vacancy rates in all bar one (Usk) of the County's central shopping areas remain below the UK rate. - The proportion of A1 retail uses within the towns' Primary Shopping Frontages generally accord with the thresholds identified in the Primary Shopping Frontages SPG. - A total of 4 community and recreation facilities have been granted planning permission. - 51.2% (18.6 hectares) of development permitted was on brownfield land.
+This is significant in Monmouthshire terms given the limited opportunities for brownfield development in the County. - No applications were permitted on areas of open space not allocated for development in the LDP.